Gabardine, twill weave, twill...: let's take stock!

 What to sew with gabardine?

 More broadly, gabardine is suitable for making jackets, coats, capes, and other protective garments.
-Due to its density and structure, choose patterns with structured cuts that require firmness, which will be more adapted to the fabric's density.
+Due to its density and structure, choose patterns with structured cuts that require firmness, which will be more suited to the fabric's density.

 Gabardine can also be suitable for making pants, skirts, dresses, or suits.

-You could imagine making a pouch from the scraps of your trench coat to create a jumpsuit.
+You could imagine making a printed from the scraps of your trench coat to create a jumpsuit.
 Gabardine is a fabric of choice for those who are beginners in sewing or who would like to try sewing a complex piece because it is very pleasant to sew.

 Isla Trench by Named Clothing